connorchewning/swe-extractor/README.md

 3) Navigate to the repository within the terminal

-4) Run the app or open the marimo notebook for editing
+4) Run the app
 ```sh
 pixi run app
 ```
+or open the marimo notebook for editing
 ```sh
 pixi run edit_app
 ```

-## Run the script as a marimo notebook
+## Option 2: Run the script directly as a marimo notebook

 1) Clone this repository